MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-03-serve-static-files-add-pages.md

 ### Serve static file from code

-Flask provides a function named _serve_static_file_ that you can call from code to refer to any file within the project's _static_ folder.
+Flask provides a function named `send_static_file` that you can call from code to refer to any file within the project's _static_ folder.
 The following process creates a simple API endpoint that returns a static data file:

 1. In the _static_ folder, create a static JSON data file named _data.json_.
 You can use the **Text** file template as a basis for the file.